We may earn affiliate commissions for the recommended products. Learn more.

 Winner

-The ease of use category comparison ends with TotalAV winning.
+In terms of ease of use, TotalAV provides a more user-friendly and clear interface compared to Norton.
 Norton and TotalAV don’t differ much in appearance and are both equally easy to use.
 However, Norton’s opening-separate-tabs scheme is just too inconvenient.

 Desktop apps

-Norton’s desktop app is really straightforward, easy to install and to use.
+Norton’s desktop app is really straightforward and easy to install and use.
 Once you log in, the app will even offer you a guided tour to inform you about where to find which feature.
 And even without it, the whole interface is easy to navigate.

 Norton 360 interface with text